fs000x/ft260UI/README.md

-# python ft260 for uart and i2c
+# python3 ft260 for uart and i2c